 I guess I have some bad news!

-If you have started the pre-provisioning, the device would enroll in Azure Ad by relying on TPM attestation.
-As shown below at the moment the device would start enrolling itself into MDM, the device will be Azure Ad Joined but is missing its MDM URLs
+If you have started the pre-provisioning, the device will enroll in Azure Ad by relying on TPM attestation.
+As shown below, at the moment the device would start enrolling itself into MDM, the device will be Azure Ad Joined but is missing its MDM URLs

 Let me give you a small summary.